Reference for the JSON/REST API exposed by 640by480.com.

 required | Add a comment to this post. |

-POST /api/posts/ — Create a postmultipart/form-data (image is a file upload).image (required, file) — JPEG, PNG, or GIF.description (optional, text).author is set automatically from the authenticated user; do not send it.Response 201: the full post object.
+POST /api/posts/ — Create a postmultipart/form-data (image is a file upload).image (required, file) — JPEG, PNG, GIF, HEIC, MPO, or QTK (Apple QuickTake 100/150 native raw).
+HEIC, MPO, and QTK uploads are transcoded to JPEG server-side.
+QTK lets vintage Mac/Apple II clients ship the camera's native file straight to the server without converting locally.description (optional, text).camera_id (optional, integer) — id of an existing Camera (see GET /api/cameras/).
+Omit to leave the post unattributed.author is set automatically from the authenticated user; do not send it.Response 201: the full post object.

 POST /api/posts/{id}/add_comment/Convenience for posting a comment without specifying post_id.